Fields of Gold

-"Fields of Gold" is a song written and performed by English musician Sting.
+"Fields of Gold" is a song written and performed by the English musician Sting.
 It first appeared on his fourth studio album, Ten Summoner's Tales (1993).
-The song, co-produced by Sting with Hugh Padgham, was released as a single on 7 June 1993 by A&M Records, reaching No. 16 on the UK Singles Chart and No. 23 on the US Billboard Hot 100.
-The song also reached No. 2 in Canada and No. 6 in Iceland.
+The song, co-produced by Sting with Hugh Padgham, was released as a single on 7 June 1993 by A&M Records.
+Sting was inspired to write the song by the sights he could see from his Wiltshire manor house, which was surrounded by fields of barley.

+It was moderately commercially successful, reaching number 16 on the UK Singles Chart and number 23 on the US Billboard Hot 100.
+It was more successful elsewhere, reaching number 2 in Canada and number 6 in Iceland.
+It received certifications in Denmark, Italy and Spain among other countries.
 In 1994, it was awarded one of BMI's Pop Songs Awards.
-The accompanying music video for the song was directed by Kevin Godley, featuring Sting as a gold silhouette.
+The song received positive reviews from music critics who praised its balladry and Sting's vocals, predicting it would be successful with his listeners.